WasmEdge/docs/docs/contribute/plugin/best_practice.md

 To run tests for the WasmEdge plugin, you'll need to follow a few steps.
 In this case, we'll use the `wasmedge-image` plugin as an example.

-   - **Step 1: Build the WasmEdge Runtime and WasmEdge-image Plugin** First, you need to build both the WasmEdge runtime and the wasmedge-image plugin.
+   - **Step 1: Build the WasmEdge Runtime and WasmEdge-image Plugin** First, you need to build both the [build WasmEdge](../source/build_from_src.md) and the [wasmedge-image](../source/plugin/image.md) plugin.
 To do this, you can clone the WasmEdge repository and build it using the following commands:

    ```bash
    git clone https://github.com/WasmEdge/WasmEdge.git